Spring 2018 Course:

-How do we decide whether to help others?
-Are people naturally prosocial, and is human altruism possible?
-Why do people feel empathy and compassion for others, and are these emotions morally praiseworthy or problematic?
-Moral philosophers have long discussed these questions, and psychologists and neuroscientists have complemented these discussions with empirical studies over the past three decades.
-This course will give you a broad survey of the field, and illuminate specific debates and cutting-edge trends.
-By the end of the course, my goal is for you to have a ready-to-implement research project that bridges your research interests with questions about empathy and altruism.
-Because the study of empathy and altruism is inherently interdisciplinary, enrollment is encouraged from students across disciplines (e..g, psychology, neuroscience, philosophy, biology, sociology, anthropology).
+How do we decide whether an action is morally right and wrong, or whether a person deserves blame or forgiveness?
+What causes us to help or harm, cooperate or cheat?
+Moral philosophers have long debated these questions, but psychologists and neuroscientists use the scientific method to study these topics.
+This course will give you a survey of the field, and illuminate specific debates and cutting-edge trends.
+By the end of the course, my goal is for you to have created a research project that bridges your interests with debates in moral psychology.

 Are you interested in joining the EMP Lab?